romulus4444/Cloudy-Canvas/README.md

 ---

 Manages the list of channels to ignore commands from.
+Cloudy will not respond in any of these channels.

 `;admin ignorechannel get` Gets the current list of ignored channels.